Abel-Gaming/Advanced-Lighting-System/README.md

 At this time, the resource is available to the public; however, is missing some key features in early development.
 Please stay tuned to see more updates overtime!

 A quick and simple preview is available here: [YouTube](https://youtu.be/T0IcbNE3neM)

+## Want to try it out and need help?
+Check out the Wiki [here](https://github.com/Abel-Gaming/Advanced-Lighting-System/wiki)